systek/graphql-workshop/2_docs/frontend.md

 [Apollo docs: Queries](https://www.apollographql.com/docs/react/essentials/queries)

 In GraphQL, fetching data (without changing it) is called queries.
-With Apollo fetching data is done using a `<Query />` component.
-This component expects a `query` prop which is a GraphQL query.
+With Apollo, fetching data is done with the `useQuery` hook.
+The hook takes two parameters: A GraphQL query, and some optional options

 **Optional: Familiarize your self with GraphQL queries!**

-Visit the node backends _GraphQL Playground_, (http://localhost:4000/) it is a small built in web app to explore a GraphQL schema.
-It has auto complete and a query formatter.
+Visit the node backends _GraphQL Playground_, (http://localhost:4000/) it is a small built-in web app to explore a GraphQL schema.
+It has auto completion and a query formatter.

-Try pasting in this query and hitting play:
+Try pasting this query and hitting play:

 ```graphql
 {